-Today a reader, tomorrow a leader.
+Books – today a reader, tomorrow a leader.
 Reading is a beautiful part of life that applies to people of all ages and from all walks of life.
-Books tell us magical stories and teach us valuable life lessons, and this is impact is no different to our children.
+Books tell us magical stories and teach us valuable life lessons, and this impact is no different to our children.

-Reading has so many benefits, there’s no reason you should be reading with your child any less!
-Check out our list of fantastically engaging books they are sure to love:
+Reading has so many benefits that you should be reading with your child quite regularly.
+Check out this list of our favourite, fantastically engaging books they are sure to love.

 1. Thelma the Unicorn